IHE/HIE-Whitepaper/README.md

 IHE recommends that the identification of the patient be done through patient identifiers in a common or accepted patient identification domain.
-Thus, prior to the exchange of healthcare information the partners agreed on a commonly known patient identifier to refer to the patient.
-This requirement, however, is often non-trivial and the patient identity management profiles serve the purpose of enabling this aspect of Document Sharing.
+Thus, prior to the exchange of healthcare information the partners agree on a commonly known patient identifier to refer to the patient.
+This recommendation, however, is often non-trivial and the patient identity management profiles enable this aspect of Document Sharing.
 Some regions and nations have enabled the use of a unique patient identifier that is widely available but many places still need profiles which aid in patient identifier discovery.